lenz-moraga/IntroCSharpBackend/Notes/LambdaExpressions.md

 - Filtering or transforming collections (LINQ in C#; `map`, `filter` in JS)
 - Passing logic as parameters (event handlers, callbacks)
 - Short, inline functions without needing a named method
+- C# lambdas are often used with delegates and LINQ; JS arrow functions are used for callbacks, array methods, etc.